bricaud/personal-blog/_posts/2020-04-09-Tracking-fake-news-hackathlon-summary.md

 title: Hackathon project, tracking fake news in social networks
 categories: [Scientific projects]
 tags: [Social networks, fake news, data science, graphs, hackathon]
-thumbnail: /images/hackathlon/redditgraphwithclusters_thumb.png
+thumbnail: /images/hackathlon/redditgraphwithclusters_thumb.jpg
 published: true
 ---

 On April 3-6 2020 I took part in the Hackathon [LauzHack against COVID-19](https://covid19.lauzhack.com/) organized by the LauzHack association and EPFL.
 It was an interesting experience and I would like to summarize here the results we got during the 3 days on our project, as well as my impressions.

 I jumped on the occasion to propose a project related to the analysis of fake news and controversial topics about the COVID-19.
 The project was named 'Tracking fake news in social networks'.
 Indeed, I have been working on a research project since September 2019 whose goal is to detect and analyse controversies in social networks.
+It is a joint research project between the Academy of Journalism at Neuchatel, the RTS (Swiss Radio and Television) and our lab, the LTS2 at EPFL.
 I thought it would be a good opportunity to share our knowledge about this phenomenon and make some concrete contributions to fight misinformation.

 I was glad to see people supporting this project and commenting on it.
 About 25 participants joined the project to see what it was about.
 Some of them were really concerned by the topic and willing to help, worried about the enormous amount of fake news and misinformation on the coronavirus.
 Some others were just curious about how we would process and tackle this challenge.
-Overall, 6-7 participants were really active, coding small scripts or analysing the data.
+Overall, 6-7 participants were really active, coding scripts or analysing the data.
 Due to the circumstances, the hackathon was a purely online one, without physical interactions.
 Everyone was working from home.
 Interestingly, all the interactions took place using Slack and video-conference and it worked!
 However, I had the feeling that it was less efficient than an onsite Hackathon.
 From time to time, participants (including myself) would disappear for a short or long period of time.
 Of course, distractions are numerous at home and no-one is watching you :).

 # Goal